Princeton-CDH/lenape-timetree/content/leaves/unami-migration.md

 title: Unami Migration
 ---

-South Jersey Lenape (Unami?) migrate to Pennsylvania with the Nanticokes
+South Jersey Lenape migrate to Pennsylvania with the Nanticokes [change name]